ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 When writing to a single ACID database, we get atomicity and consistency built in.
 Things get more complicated when writing to multiple systems where we don’t have these guarantees: we might not be able to perform all writes atomically, and so can end up in an inconsistent state.

-{% assign multiple_systems = site.failure-patterns | where: 'group', 'multiple-systems' %}
+{% assign multiple_systems = site.failure-patterns | where: 'group', 'multiple-systems' | sort: "sort_key", "last" %}
 {% for pattern in multiple_systems %}- [{{ pattern.title }}]({{ pattern.url }}) — {{ pattern.tagline }}
 {% endfor %}